damoye/damoye.github.io/about.md

 #### Zhejiang University of Technology, Computer Science and Technology

-An Unix programmer, good at C++, C# and Python, also interested in front-end technology.
+I am good at C++, C# and Python, and interested in front-end technology.

+I code with Vim in Unix.

-I build this blog to record the problems that I meet in my study and my work.
+I build this blog to collect important knowledge and record the problems that I meet.

-By th way, C++ is the best programming language in the world.
+I love C++.